chrisemerson/adventOfCode/README.md

 I'm going to attempt the 2016 challenges in Clojure, a language I know a very small amount of but really like and would like to get better at.
 You will need to have Leiningen installed [http://leiningen.org/] if you want to run them yourself.

+To get started, change to the `2016` directory and run

+    $ lein deps

-To run the clojure code for a particluar day, change to the `2016` directory and run
+This will download the project dependencies.
+To run the code for a particular day, run

     $ lein run d ...args